cloud-gov/product/FedRAMP-CSP-Community.md

 Annual Assessments, SCRs, and addressing OMB mandates.

-We've started this community to help solve these common problems in way that's unrelated to any "competitive advantage."
-If we can make any process easier for many CSPs, that's win for everyone - and especially for the U.S. Government that's consuming these services.
+We've started this community to help solve these common problems in a way that's unrelated to any "competitive advantage."
+If we can make any process easier for many CSPs, that's win for everyone -- and especially for the U.S. Government that's consuming these services.

 # FedRAMP Compliance Practitioner listserv charter